iagocalazans/twilio-functions-utils/README.md

 ### # pipe(...functions) <sup><sub>Function</sub></sup>

 The pipe method could receive as many parameters as you desire.
 They will be called one after another.
+For async methods use `pipeAsync`.

 ##### [pipe] ...functions <sup><sub>Function[]</sub></sup>